FAQ: Monthly Comic Shop Market

-Q: How does Comichron derive the actual sales figures?
+Q: How does Comichron derive the actual number of copies sold to retailers?

 A: Most of the time, we employ the same method everyone else has for years: with reports from one or more publishers on what they actually sold to distributors, the entire chart can be unlocked.
 I began my monthly decoding of the charts in September 1996, and have been working to gather the information needed to figure out earlier months.

 Additional resources known to be dependable have become available in some circumstances, and those further advise the estimates.

 Q: How accurate are the estimates?

 A: Before February 2003, Diamond was reporting preorders, and in that era, the margin of error was higher.
 I used a basket of publishers' actual sales figures to derive a likely estimate for the Order Index Numbers — and found that there was significant variance because the publishers did not get their purchase orders at the same time relative to the moment Diamond calculated its charts.
 But after that date, Diamond switched to reporting final orders — and while that meant that the charts came out later than they did in the preorder days, suddenly, all the variance between publishers' reports vanished.
 This is why estimates computed by Comichron, ICV2, and ComicBookPage are often identical.
 The same math obtains everywhere now.